 When my daughter was eighteen months old, I took a child care leave to become a full-time father.
 That rich, challenging, delightful experience of parenting has been the fuel and context for starting Tumblon, producing an interview format podcast for parents of young children, writing The Apprenticeship, providing full-time care for the children of dear friends in our community [yes, working as a “manny” in Manhattan is on my résumé], serving on the vestry of All Angels’ Church, participating in a vibrant start-up community, as well as contributing to magazines and journals.

-In my free time, I enjoy reading, writing, running, Crossfit, racquet sports, hiking, camping, cooking, and spending time with my family and friends (often doing one or more of those things together).
+In my free time, I enjoy reading, writing, running, climbing, Crossfit, racquet sports, hiking, camping, cooking, and spending time with my family and friends (often doing one or more of those things together).
 I am a member of Trinity Presbyterian Church in Charlottesville, and consider myself a life-long member of All Angels’ Episcopal Church in NYC, which has become a second family to us.

 You can contact me via email, or follow me on Twitter.
 I consider speaking, writing, coaching and consulting contracts based on my availability.
 Regardless of my availability, I try to respond to all inquiries within 24 hours.